An infinite family of knots whose hexagonal mosaic number is only realized in non-reduced projections: Proof that cannot be embedded on a hexagonal -mosaic while achieving crossing number.

 By assumption for $r \geq 4$ $Cr(L)\geq 9r^2-30r+25 = s_r -(3r-3)$ where $s_r$ is the number of crossings in a saturated mosaic.
 If $T$ is a tile of $L$ containing an arc of the complement $a_i$ then we know $Cr(T) \leq 1$ since $T$ contains at most two arcs of $L$.
 Thus in this case $T$ has two fewer crossings than a saturated interior tile contains.
 Given the lower bound on $Cr(L)$, this implies that the arcs of the complement can intersect at most $\frac{3r-3}{2}$ tiles.
 When $r \geq 4$ this means that no $a_i$ is long enough to connect opposite sides of the penultimate corona since any such arc is of length at least $2r-3$ (which is greater than $\frac{3r-3}{2}$).
 Thus any $a_i$ can span portions of one, two, or three sides of the penultimate corona, but not more.

-We are concerned with losing crossings on tiles that are type I in $L$, type II in $L'$, and are disjoint from the complement.
+We were concerned above with losing crossings on tiles that are type I in $L$, type II in $L'$, and are disjoint from the complement.
 Any tile of this type must be outside of one of the arcs of the complement or it would be the same type in $L$ as it was in $L'$.
-Let $B$ be the set of type II tiles of $L'$ which are both outside of some arc of the complement and disjoint from the complement.
+Let $B$ be the set of type II tiles of $L'$ for which the corresponding tile of $L$ was both outside of some arc of the complement of $L$ and disjoint from the complement.
 Clearly $B$ includes all of the tiles on which we may have lost crossings during our substitutions and possibly some on which we did not lose crossings.

-\begin{lemma} If $B$ contains $t$ tiles then the arcs of the complement, $\{ a_1, a_2, \dots, a_n\}$, intersect at least $t$ central tiles. \end{lemma}
+\begin{lemma} If $B$ contains $t$ tiles then the arcs of the complement of $L$, $\{ a_1, a_2, \dots, a_n\}$, intersect at least $t$ central tiles. \end{lemma}

 \begin{proof} Note that we do not need the lemma when $r=3$ since we are able to skip this step, but it is trivially true in that case anyway because the penultimate corona of a 3-mosaic consists of exactly six corner tiles and so there are no type I or type II tiles which implies that in that case $B = \emptyset$ and so $t=0$.
 We now proceed to the more interesting case of $r \geq 4$.